Whether you have experience with weed grinders and are looking to learn more or are completely new to this topic, this guide was written for you.

 To get flavour out of herbs, their surface area needs to be increased to expose the flavour.
 This is what a grinder does, and it allows for herbs to release their flavour and aroma.

-Over time, weed can become stale.
-The more broken apart they are, the quicker this process occurs.
-Pre-ground herbs from the store were likely ground a long time ago, and much of their flavour and value has been lost to the time between grinding and final use.
+Over time, dried bud can become stale.
+The more broken apart the buds are, the quicker this process occurs.
+Pre-ground herbs were likely ground a long time ago, and much of their flavour and value has been lost to the time between grinding and final use.

 To preserve the positive qualities of your weed, it is best to keep them intact until they are needed.
 Then, a grinder can be used to prepare them for your planned activity.